 Mississippi College profits from its ideal location and, in turn, the University contributes to the community.
 The educational needs of a metropolitan area are changing, and Mississippi College responds to those needs by expanding its instructional programs.
 The undergraduate program includes a flourishing Business Administration program.
-About 2,921 students are enrolled for undergraduate studies.
-Approximately 1,012 students are enrolled in the Graduate School which offers work leading to 14 graduate degrees.
-In response to the need for legal education in the area of the state capital, Mississippi College has a School of Law.
+About 3,092 students are enrolled for undergraduate studies.
+Approximately 1,143 students are enrolled in the Graduate School which offers work leading to 14 graduate degrees.
+In response to the need for legal education in the area of the state capital, Mississippi College has a School of Law with about 543 students.
 Both the School of Law and Undergraduate program publish their own catalogs which may be secured from their respective deans.